Abhinav-Chauhan1/HighFi/README.md

 _Updated UI for a more modern look._

 ![New Layout](public/layout.png)
-_Updated Layout for a blog content._
+_Updated Layout for blog content._